jacklinquan/cryptodweet/README.md

 The free service is public and any data is accessible by anyone.
 This package adds encryption to it and make it a bit more secure.
 Only the minimal APIs are supported.
-Only bytes and str types are supported.
+Only str type is supported.

 Please consider [![Paypal Donate](https://github.com/jacklinquan/images/blob/master/paypal_donate_button_200x80.png)](https://www.paypal.me/jacklinquan) to support me.